hsk-kr/html-2-canvas-external-image/README.md

 [Blog](https://dev.to/lico/react-download-html-element-as-an-image-file-53ok)

-It doens't cover all the cases. you should take image sizes, styles and background images, etc.
+It doens't cover all the cases. you should take yourself like image sizes, styles and background images, etc.

 It's just a simeple example.